defenestration/dotfiles/README.md

 In an Ubuntu 20 using WSL2  you will also want stuff to forward ssh key with keepassxc. see [here](https://code.mendhak.com/wsl2-keepassxc-ssh/)

+generally too, teh dotfiles folder should be at ~/git/dotfiles

 ```
 echo "ohmyzsh"
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"